kodgirl/get_next_line/README.md

 # get_next_line
-The function read file by lines
+The function reads a file by lines